thekitchen-pot/thekitchen-pot/src/content/blog/how-do-electric-kettles-work.md

 ---
+excerpt: Ever wondered how your kettle heats water so fast?
+We explain all the details to highlight its functionality and demystify every click, coil, and steam puff.
+Read on.
+showTableOfContents: true
+authorId: kitchenpot1
 title: How Do Electric Kettles Work?
 Complete Guide
+source: How To
 slug: how-do-electric-kettles-work
 pubDate: 2022-10-03
 modDate: 2025-02-27
+image: src/content/blog/images/default-cover.jpg
+category: Kitchenware
 author: Boniface Muriuki
-authorBio: >-
-  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
-He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
-He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: kitchenpot1
 authorImage: /images/authors/chris-thompson.png
-authorImageAlt: kitchenpot1
-image: src/content/blog/images/default-cover.jpg
 coverAlt: How Do Electric Kettles Work?
 Complete Guide
-description: >-
+tags:
+  - Featured
+authorImageAlt: kitchenpot1
-  Owning an electric kettle is essential for any tea lover, as it quickly boils water for a hot cup of tea or coffee.
+description: Owning an electric kettle is essential for any tea lover, as it quickly boils water for a hot cup of tea or coffee.
 An electric kettle works by heating water with a metal element at the bottom, allowing for precise temperature control.
 Cleaning and
-tags:
-  - Featured
-category: Kitchenware
-seo: >-
-  How do electric kettles work?
+seo: How do electric kettles work?
 This article describes the working mechanisms of kettles, the cleaning procedures, and maintenance practices.
 Keep reading.
+authorBio: Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
+He has excelled in developing unique recipes and influencing the menu at the restaurant.
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
 ---

 Owning an electric kettle is a must for any tea lover.
 This small appliance can quickly boil water on your countertop, making it the perfect tool for whipping up a hot cup of tea or coffee in minutes.
 But how do electric kettles work?